syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#methods:getcurrentmediaindex}

-It returns the current index of the play list.
+Returns the current index of the play list..

 #### Example